Find out how you can apply a guaranteed stop-loss order to your trades, and amend or cancel it should you choose to.

 Trades with a GSLO attached are displayed in an aggregated area in the positions tab underneath trades placed using standard margin.
 You have the ability to close or adjust all standard margins positions, close all prime margin positions or close all positions for that instrument using the respective aggregated rows.
 Alternatively, you can close out each position individually.
 You can cancel a GSLO or switch to a regular or trailing stop-loss order at any time.
 Outside of trading hours, you can only move the GSLO price further away from the current market price and not closer.
 Any modification is free of charge.

 The account detail module displays how your account margin is calculated by showing the breakdown of standard and prime margin amounts.
 The account closeout level is displayed as either a standard closeout level or prime closeout level amount, depending on the makeup of your open possessions.
 To view how this value is calculated, please hover your mouse over the icon and the relevant percentages will be displayed.
 Here are some key points to consider when placing GSLOs.

 GSLOs will always trigger off the level one price.
 You cannot customise the GSLO to trigger from the buy, set, or mid-price as you can with regular stop-loss orders.

-You can go long and short on the same product at the same time with GSLOs attached if the account netting feature is disabled.
+You can go long and short on the same instrument at the same time with GSLOs attached if the account netting feature is disabled.
 You can have GSLOs applied as default.
 When loading an order ticket, set this up via order settings, and if you use the minimum margin, the default will equal the GSLO minimum distance.
-If GSLOs are not available on a particular product, no default will be added to the order ticket.
+If GSLOs are not available on a particular instrument, no default will be added to the order ticket.